lfcexpress/My_Excel_Applications/README.md

     ### This worksheet creates tabs.
 Press the blue button to see it in action.

 ## "Budgeted_automation_Manufacturing.xlsm"
-    ### I create the formulas from scratch.
-It displays my understanding of how to automate with Excel formulas only.
+    ### This is a demonstration of how to use formulas for automation.
+    ### I created the formulas.
+Let me know if you spot a problem.
     ### Enter the variables in the highlighted cells in Column [C10:C95].
 The rest will self-update because the results are formula-driven.
     ### Scroll down to see the budgets for
         * Revenues,